Kaiepi/nqp/docs/ops.markdown

 Creates a UNIX socket address from a buffer of characters. `$native` must be an array of int8.

+## addrtobuf
+* `addrtobuf(Address $address, VMArray $type --> VMArray)`

+Returns a native representation of the given address.
+For IPv4 addresses, this may be an array of uint8, uint16, or uint32; for IPv6 addresses, this may be an array of uint8, uint16, uint32 or uint64; for UNIX socket addresses, this may be an array of int8.

 ## gethostname
 * `gethostname(str $str --> str)`